RobEin/tiny-python/README.md

 A considerably stripped down Python grammar for a starter Python (or Python like) parser or even for educational purposes.

 The [ANTLR4](https://www.antlr.org/) grammars are based on the [Bart Kiers's Python 3.3 grammar](https://github.com/bkiers/python3-parser) with an improved indent/dedent handling with the following advantages:
--  warning for mixture of space and tab indentation
--  advanced token metadata information (see grun)
+-  more informative token metadata
--  reusable code for grammar with actions and without actions
+-  reusable code for grammar with embedded action and without action
--  detection of [inconsistent dedent](https://python.readthedocs.io/en/latest/reference/lexical_analysis.html#indentation) (half dedent):
+-  detection and display of various indentation errors (for without action)

 ## How to use